ugent/Studieplekken/frontend/src/assets/md/user-manuals/man-management.en.md

 As a location manager, you can also choose to join the penalty point system.
 Under this system, students are awarded penalty points if they make too many reservations without using them.
 If they have too many penalty points, they can no longer make reservations for a certain period of time.
 In this way, we aim to improve occupancy of study places.

-Administrators have the possibility to view the penalty points of people who made reservations, and add to them if necessary.
-This can be done by going to the administrator page, selecting a time slot there and clicking on it as usual to get the reservation list.
+Managers have the possibility to view the penalty points of people who made reservations, and add to them if necessary.
+This can be done by going to the management page, selecting a time slot there and clicking on it as usual to get the reservation list.
 You can see there that an additional button has now been added that you can click to view that person's penalty points.
 This button also allows you to add manual penalty points.

 Penalty points for being absent and late deletions are awarded automatically each time.